ethereum-optimism/provider/README.md

-# Optimism Provider
+# (Deprecated) Optimism Provider

-Note: It is recommended to use a normal Web3 provider for now unless you need to access the additional properties that the Optimism Node attaches to RPC responses or the `eth_sign` based transaction signing.
-The full geth RPC is supported, and most users will not need these additional fields.
+## Deprecation Notice
+**This package is deprecated.**
+We highly recommend that you use a standard `ethers.providers.JsonRpcProvider` or similar.
+We'll likely be phasing this package out entirely within the next few months.

+## Description
 The `OptimismProvider` extends the ethers.js `JsonRpcProvider` and implements all of the same methods.
 It will sign transactions using `eth_sign` and submit transactions to the Optimism Sequencer through a new endpoint